CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 			- created in OnUpdate => runs OnReady, OnLateUpdate (awkward but so be it)
 			- created in OnLateUpdate => next frame, same as above
 	- Objects destroyed during a frame:
-		- current event runs to completion (destroy self onlyobject processing is single-threaded, but if it were)
+		- current event runs to completion (object processing is single-threaded, applies only when destroy called on itself - for future reference, in case of multithreaded processing)
 		- OnDisable => runs immediately
 		- subsequent events => won't run (see "disabled state" for the remainder of the frame)
 		- OnDestroy => deferred to end of frame (after frame event processing completes, eg after all other objects have ran their OnLateUpdate)